skip to content

 Three work teams convened to develop action plans to address the health priority areas established by CHAT.

-It is essential to measure and improve access to care.
-Barriers to healthcare access are often directly linked to poor health outcomes.
-Also, when it is challenging to get routine medical care because of cost, transportation, language barriers, or other reasons, problems not caught early can result in life-threatening situations that require immediate attention, endangering lives and putting a strain on emergency services.
+It is essential to measure and improve access to care because health disparities in access are often directly linked to disparities in health outcomes.
+Also, when it is challenging to get routine medical care because of cost, transportation, language barriers or other reasons, problems not caught early can result in life-threatening situations that require immediate attention, endangering lives, and putting a strain on emergency services.

-Health behaviors significantly affect the development of both acute and chronic diseases.
-Sedentary lifestyles, poor nutrition habits, and neglecting medical care are behaviors that can lead to preventable negative health outcomes.
-Health disparities can be striking in communities with various potentially negative factors such as unstable housing, unsafe neighborhoods, low income, etc. Therefore, it is important to focus efforts where community needs are most needed.
+Health behaviors have a significant effect on the development of both acute and chronic diseases.
+Sedentary lifestyles, poor nutrition habits, and neglecting medical are behaviors that can lead to preventable negative health outcomes.
+Health disparities can be striking in communities with poor social determinants such as unstable housing, unsafe neighborhoods, low income, etcetera, so it is important to focus efforts where there is the most need.